KDE/digikam-doc/post_processing/metadata_editor.rst

 IPTC Tab
 --------

-The sections available in this tab group most common IPTC tags used by photo-agencies  They are listed for editing with standardized values.
+The sections available in this tab group are the most common IPTC tags used by photo-agencies.
+They are listed for editing with standardized values.

 Pre-configured subjects can be used to describe the items contents based on IPTC reference codes.
 All text fields in IPTC tab are limited in size.
-Consider to use XMP tab instead.
-Some fields can accept multiple entries to append on a list.
-Items can be managed with the **Add**, **Delete**, and **Replace** buttons near the edited list.
+Consider using the XMP tab instead.
+Some fields can accept multiple entries appended to the list.
+Multiple entry items can be managed with the **Add**, **Delete**, and **Replace** buttons located near the edited list.

 Content
 ~~~~~~~

-This view describes the visual content of the item.
+This view supports editing of the visual content of the item.

-    - **Headline**: this checkbox allows to edit the content synopsis.
+    - **Headline**: this checkbox allows you to edit the content synopsis.
 This field is limited to 256 characters.
-    - **Caption**: this checkbox allows to edit the content description.
+    - **Caption**: this checkbox allows you to edit the content description.
 This field is limited to 2000 characters.
 This field can be synchronized with the **JFIF Comment section** and **Exif Comment**.
-    - **Caption Writer**: this checkbox allows to edit the names of the caption authors.
-Multiple entries limited to 32 characters can be append to the list.
+    - **Caption Writer**: this checkbox allows you to edit the names of the caption authors.
+Multiple entries limited to 32 characters each can be appended to the list.

 .. figure:: images/metadata_editor_iptc_content.webp
     :alt: